Willis Johnson: Assets

 In 2010, he bought an 18,600 square foot mansion in Nashville for $28 million from American country singer Alan Jackson.

 Johnson also owns a 79-acre vineyard in Suisun Valley, California.

 Publications

 Personal life

 Johnson is married to Joyce, whom he married after returning from the Vietnam War.
 Johnson is a practising Christian.

 Johnson resides in Franklin, Tenn., and owns a large collection of classic cars, including a 1955 Chevrolet.

 His son-in-law, Jay Adair, is the chief executive officer (CEO) of Copart, and owns shares in the company worth more than $800 million.

+His grandson is TN General Assembly member, State Representative Jake McCalmon, a Republican in Williamson County.